jofrep/dfir/02-PhishingCorreos/README.md

 AI_SET_PATCH	51	AI_PATCH	1
 ```

 15) We see severla references to `new ActiveXObject` .
 This means that this payload will not work in a modern browser.
-When Microsoft launched Edge in 2015 it stopped enabling it in the browser.
+When Microsoft launched Edge in 2015 it stopped enabling it in the browser by default.
 Nevertheless ActiveX is still supported by the OS.
-As the paylod is executed by an MSI it will succeed.
+As the payload is executed by an MSI, it will succeed.

 16) A crude way to analyze the Javascript is to create an empty ActiveX class and execute it step by step in a browser.
 I appended this to the script and executed it in a browser.